 Amy grew up in Albia and graduated summa cum laude (that’s Latin for “wicked smart”) from Drake University in Des Moines in May 2013, with degrees in political science and creative advertising.
 Because Amy loved Drake and Des Moines so much, she decided to stay for three more years to attend law school.

 Amy graduated in May 2016 with highest honors from Drake University Law School where she served as a captain on Drake’s National Moot Court and AAJ Mock Trial teams.
-Amy competed twice at the American Association of Justice National Mock Trial competition, and earned a top-10 finish at the National Moot Court competition, including a regional Best Brief award.
+She competed twice at the American Association of Justice National Mock Trial competition and earned a top-10 finish at the National Moot Court competition, including a regional Best Brief award.
 Amy was also a junior staff member of the Drake Law Review.
-Throughout her time at Drake Law, Amy was involved with Delta Theta Phi Legal Fraternity, serving as both an Academic Co-Chair and Alumnae Liaison.
+Throughout her time at Drake Law, she was involved with Delta Theta Phi Legal Fraternity, serving as both an Academic Co-Chair and Alumnae Liaison.